This post was contributed by Nikolai Braun and Keira Havens, co-founders of Revolution Bioengineering.

 That was interesting.

 If people could be against GMOs as food but support GMOs that result in a new utility, was there a business opportunity out there for us?
 After about a month of discussion and research and lots of conversation, we hit upon the idea of building a flower that changed color throughout the day.
 It would be a beautiful GMO, one that people would actually want to have.
 Once we had the idea, we knew it was a winner – although we didn’t figure out how we would accomplish the color change until a few months later.

-We limped along with very little traction for quite a while, and even had some serious self-confidence issues about continuing with the business (for that story, you can visit our site).
+We limped along with very little traction for quite a while, and even had some serious self-confidence issues about continuing with the business.
 We ended up applying to a business accelerator freely stating that we had an idea, knew how to build it, but had no clue how to run a business.
 SynBio Axlr8r thought color-changing flowers was a great business idea as well, and they thought we could be taught.
 They invested in us this summer – $30,000 for research and another $30,000 in mentorship and business training.